Hunger & COVID

 Addressing Hunger During Outbreak

 There have been significant state and federal responses aimed at addressing hunger during the COVID-19 outbreak.
-While there is still more to do, here is the latest info about state and federal response to help schools feed students during this closure, help people keep and apply for food assistance and increase funding for these programs.
+Here is the latest info about state and federal response to help fend off rising hunger during the pandemic.

 The ABCs of P-EBT.

-Pandemic-EBT (P-EBT) is a program to help families buy food for their children who normally would get free or reduced-price meals at school before the closures.
+Pandemic-EBT (P-EBT) is a program to help families buy food for their children.
 You can use P-EBT benefits to purchase food items.

 The NJ Department of Human Services has taken several steps to make the Supplemental Nutrition Assistance Program (SNAP, aka food stamps) and other assistance more readily available: